libxsmm/parlooper/README.md

 5. **conv_model_bwd.cpp** Backward-by-data pass in packpropagation of a convolution layer.
 6. **conv_model_upd.cpp** Backward-by-weights pass in packpropagation of a convolution layer.

+## Auto-tuning codes using the PARLOOPER infrastructure
+The general methodology of auto-tuning codes using the PARLOOPER infrastructure is to (auto)-generate valid *loop_string* permutations and effectively explore different parallelization strategies, loop orders, and loop blockings to find the ones that maximize performance for the platform and problem at hand.
+To this extend we have generated some auxiliary/helper codes:

+1. **spec_loop_generator.cpp**: It can be used as a blueprint to geenrate loop permutattions.
+2. **gemm_loop_tuner.sh** Can be used a bluprint to auto-tune GEMMa

 ## Exemplary run of sample matmul and convolution
 ```
 salloc --nodes=1 --partition=clx --time=03:59:00